 Thanks to innovations in the bottled water world, there are dozens of types of bottled waters, from mineral and distilled to boxed or bubbly.
 This can be confusing; often, the difference between bottles is nuanced or filled with romanticized stories of where it came from.
 There's water from the verdant Fiji mountains, a small lake in the French mountains, and even some distilled through rare metals or volcanic rock.
+“Natural spring water or artisan water has been shown to be an excellent choice in water.
+Unlike reverse osmosis, spring water retains much of the original trace minerals,” says Dr. Sarah Hung, a naturopathic physician.

 With the help of a registered dietitian nutritionist, we navigated the surprisingly complex world of bottled water to bring you everything from the best spring waters to the best alkaline bottles.